 146 BC: Library of Carthage burned.

-60 BC: Pergamon (Asia Minor) coins dated from the Antikythera wreck which yielded pottery from the same period and the 'Antikythera mechanism' which has been claimed as the oldest known analogue computer.
+60 BC: Pergamon (Asia Minor) coins dated from the Antikythera wreck.
+This yielded pottery from the same period and the 'Antikythera mechanism' which has been claimed to be the oldest known analogue computer.
 Some scientists have tentatively attributed its design to Archimedes.
-Cicero (106-43 BC) described similar mechanisms being available earlier and may have their design origins in Babylonian, rather than Greek civilisation.
+Cicero (106-43 BC) described similar mechanisms being available earlier and may have their origins in Babylonian, rather than Greek design.

 43 BC: Julius Caesar adds 80 days to the year.

 12 BC: Appearance of Halley’s Comet (Lane Fox).

 4 BC: Most likely date range for the birth of Jesus because Herod the Great died in 4 BC, according to biblical scholars.
 On 17th April, 6 BC Jupiter was in Aries along with the Moon, Sun and Saturn all of which 'presaged' the birth of a great king.
 Jupiter shortly went into retrograde motion, then became stationery for a while, recalling the description of the Star of Bethlehem's behaviour in Matthew's gospel.
 There was also a triple conjunction of Jupiter and Saturn in Pisces on 27th March, 7 BC.
 Suggested also by Babylonian cuneiform tablets dated to 7-6 BC.

 5 BC: Nova (not Supernova) theory of the 'Star of Bethlehem':